How it works

 The anchor is whichever is later: your longest observed MMP point, or the 20-minute model prediction.
 Anchoring at real data when available means a 12-hour forecast is grounded in your actual 4-hour or 6-hour ride, not extrapolated all the way from the CP fit.

-The fatigue exponent k = 0.10.
-Skiba publishes 0.07, which fits the 1–4 hour range; observed pro and amateur ultra-endurance data falls off faster than that, more like 0.10 in the 8–24 hour range.
-Defaulting higher avoids the trap of ultra predictions reading too close to CP.
+The fatigue exponent k defaults to 0.15.
+Skiba publishes 0.07, which fits the 1–4 hour range; observed pro and amateur ultra-endurance data falls off faster than that.
+A gentle default leaves long-duration predictions too optimistic, so Power Predict defaults k to 0.15 — a firmer falloff partway to the 0.20 fatigue clamp — which avoids the trap of ultra predictions reading too close to CP.

 DurationTypical fraction of CPPower Predict default